mst-ghi/go-projects/README.md

 ## Contact

-For any questions or inquiries, feel free to contact us at [mostafagholamidev@gmail.com].
+For any questions or inquiries, feel free to contact me at [mostafagholamidev@gmail.com].

 ## Author